 <?xml version="1.0" encoding="UTF-8"?> <Installer> <Name>Your application</Name> <Version>1.0.0</Version> <Title>Your application Installer</Title> <Publisher>Your vendor</Publisher> <StartMenuDir>Super App</StartMenuDir> <TargetDir>@HomeDir@/InstallationDirectory</TargetDir> </Installer>

-The configuration file specifies the following information that is displayed on the introduction page:
+The configuration file includes the following information for the introduction page:

-<Title>element specifies the installer name displayed on the title bar (1).
+<Title>element sets the installer name and displays it on the title bar (1).

-<Name>element specifies the application name that is added to the page name and introduction text (2).
+<Name>element sets the application name and adds it to the page number and introduction text (2).

-The other elements are used to customize the behavior of the installer:
+The other elements customize the behavior of the installer:

-<Publisher>element specifies the publisher of the software (as shown in the Windows Control Panel, for example).
+<Publisher>element sets the publisher of the software (as shown in the Windows Control Panel, for example).

-<StartMenuDir>element specifies the name of the default program group for the product in the Windows Start menu.
+<StartMenuDir>element sets the name of the default program group for the product in the Windows Start menu.

 For more information about the configuration file format and the available elements, see Configuration File.

-In this easy scenario, the installer handles only one component that is called
+In this easy scenario, the installer handles only one component,

 com.vendor.product.
-To provide the installer with information about the component, create a file called
+To give the installer information about the component, create a file called

 package.xml with the following contents and place it in the